 CASE 1: r < Rmax

-The value of the random variable CF from the Excel input file “FormS6Input15.xlsx” is multiplied by r/Rmax in this interval.
+The value of the random variable CF from the Excel input file “FormS6Input17.xlsx” is multiplied by r/Rmax.
 This ratio varies from 0 at the center of the eye to 1 at r = Rmax so CF increases linearly from the center of the eye to its maximum at Rmax.
 As an example, suppose the value of CF in a particular input vector in the Excel file is 0.84, then the value of CF is zero at the center of the hurricane and 0.84(1) = 0.84 at Rmax.
 In between these two positions, the value of CF is based on linear interpolation using multiplication by r/Rmax.

 CASE 2: Rmax < r < 3*Rmax